mslinn/jekyll_all_collections/README.md

   AllCollectionsTag::AllCollectionsTag: warn
 ```

+1. First set breakpoints in the Ruby code that interests you.

-1. You have two options for initiating a debug session:
+2. You have several options for initiating a debug session:

+   1. Use the **Debug Demo** Visual Studio Code launch configuration.

-   1. Run `demo/_bin/debug`, without the `-r` options shown above.
+   2. Type the `demo/_bin/debug` command, without the `-r` options shown above.

       ```console
       ... lots of output as bundle update runs...